khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 ## Abstractions

+- allows us to focus on general ideas rather than specific manifestations of these ideas.
+- hides all but the relevant data about an object in order to reduce complexity and increase efficiency.

 ### Proper Procedure
-- contains command to be executed and when it is called it will update variables.
+- contains command to be executed.
+- when it is called it will update variables.
 ### Function Procedure
-- contains an expression to be evalutated and returns a result.
+- contains an expression to be evalutated
+- returns a result.

 ### The Abstraction Principle
 construct other types of procedures.